Gender pay gap: Brazil

-According to the Brazilian Institute of Geography and Statistics, or IBGE, women in Brazil study more, work more and earn less than men.
-On average, combining paid work, household chores and caring for people, women work three hours a week more than men.
-In fact, the average women will work 54.4 hours a week, and the average man will only work 51.4 hours per week.
-Despite that, even with a higher educational level, women earn, on average, less than men do.
-Although the difference between men's and women's earnings has declined in recent years, in 2016 women still received the equivalent of 76.5% of men's earnings.
-One of the factors that may explain this difference is that only 37.8% of management positions in 2016 were held by women.
+According to the Brazilian Institute of Geography and Statistics, or IBGE, women in Brazil study more, work more, and earn less than men.
+On average, when combining paid work, household chores, and caregiving, women work 3 hours more per week than men.
+In fact, the average woman will work 54.4 hours per week, while the average man will work only 51.4 hours per week.
+Despite higher educational attainment, women earn, on average, less than men.
+Although the difference between men's and women's earnings has declined in recent years, in 2016, women still earned 76.5% of men's earnings.
+One factor that may explain this difference is that only 37.8% of management positions in 2016 were held by women.
 According to IBGE, occupational segregation and the wage discrimination of women in the labor market also have an important role in the wage difference between men and women.
-According to data from the Continuous National Household Sample Survey, done by IBGE on the fourth quarter of 2017, 24.3% of the 40.2 million Brazilian workers had completed college, but this proportion was of 14.6% among employed men.
+According to data from the Continuous National Household Sample Survey, done by IBGE in the fourth quarter of 2017, 24.3% of the 40.2 million Brazilian workers had completed college, but this proportion was of 14.6% among employed men.
 As reported by the same survey, women who work earn 24.4% less, on average, than men.
 It also cited that 6.0% of working men were employers, while the proportion of women employers was only 3.3%.
 The survey also pointed out that 92.3% of domestic workers, a job culturally known as "feminine" and that pays low wages, are women.
-While high paying occupations like civil construction employed 13% of the employed men and only 0.5% of the employed women.
-Other reason that might explain the gender wage gap in Brazil are the very strict labor regulations that increase informal hiring.
-In Brazil, under law, female workers may opt to take 6 months of maternity leave that must be fully paid by the employer.
-Many researches are concerned with this regulations.
-They question if these regulations may actually force workers into informal jobs, where they will have no rights at all.
-In fact, women who work on informal jobs earn only 50% of the average women in formal jobs.
-Between men the difference is less radical: men working on informal jobs earn 60% of the average men in formal jobs.
+High-paying occupations like civil construction employed 13% of employed men and only 0.5% of employed women.
+Another reason that might explain the gender wage gap in Brazil is the very strict labor regulations that increase informal hiring.
+In Brazil, under the law, female workers may take 6 months of maternity leave, which must be fully paid by the employer.
+Many researchers are concerned with these regulations.
+They question whether these regulations may actually force workers into informal jobs, where they will have no rights at all.
+In fact, women who work in informal jobs earn only 50% of the average earnings of women in formal jobs.
+Between men, the difference is less radical: men working in informal jobs earn 60% of the average for men in formal jobs.